cometbft/cometbft/docs/data-companion/pruning.md

 if err != nil {
     // Do something with the error
 } else {
-    // Do something with the `retainHeight` value
+    // Do something with
+    // `retainHeight.App`
+    // `retainHeight.PruningService`
 }
 ```

+Retaining data is crucial to data management, and the application has complete control over the application retain height.
+The operator can monitor the application retain height with `GetBlockRetainHeight`, which returns a `RetainHeights`
+structure with both the block retain height and the application retain height (as shown in the code above).

+It's worth noting that at any given point in time, the node will only accept the lowest retained height.
+If you try to set the `Block Retain Height` to a value that is lower to what is currently stored in the node, an error will
+be returned informing that.

+By default, both the application retain height and the data companion retain height are set to zero.
+This is done to prevent
+either one of them from prematurely pruning the data while the other has not indicated that it's okay to do so.

+In essence, the node will preserve blocks up to the lowest value between data companion block retain height and the application
+block retain height.
+This way, data can be reliably preserved and maintained for the necessary amount of time, ensuring
+that it is not lost or prematurely deleted.

-### Block Results Retain Height
+## Pruning Block Results

+The "block results retain height" pruning parameter determines the height up to which the node will keep block results.
+By retaining block results to a certain height, the node can efficiently manage its storage and optimize its performance.

-In order to set the block results retain height on the node, you have to enable the privileged services endpoint and the block results service in the
+> NOTE: In order to set the block results retain height on the node, you have to enable the privileged services endpoint and the
-configuration as described in the `Privileged Services` section of the [Creating a Data Companion for CometBFT](./quick-start.md).
+block results service in the configuration as described in the section above.

 Once the services are enabled, you can use the Golang client provided by CometBFT to invoke the method that sets the block results retain height.